Privacy

 • Department of Education for funding purposes

-GBNI acts as the data controller for the processing of personal data at District Level.
-District Office Bearers acts as the data processor and must follow GBNI guidelines and policies when processing personal data on the districts behalf.
+GBNI acts as the data controller for the processing of personal data at district level.
+District Office Bearers act as the data processor and must follow GBNI guidelines and policies when processing personal data on the district's behalf.

 How district personnel use your data?

-If working alongside the District as a District Executive Member, Office Bearer, GBNI Team Representative, GEMS Representative, Prayer Coordinator and Brigade Council Representative; you will be required to give voluntary consent to receive communication regarding your district and any arrangements for the forthcoming GB session.
+If working alongside the district as a District Executive Member, Office Bearer, GBNI Team Representative, Youth Forum Representative, Prayer Coordinator and Brigade Council Representative; you will be required to give voluntary consent to receive communication regarding your district and any arrangements for the forthcoming GB session.

-You are free to share only the information you wish to on the form and you are free to request for your consent to be updated or removed at any time.
+You are free to share only the information you wish to on the form, and you are free to request for your consent to be updated or removed at any time.
 Please contact the District Secretary if you would like to withdraw any consent you have given.
-Please note: Your data will be shared with GBNI and placed on to the GBNI WebFiling and you must notify GBNI Headquarters of any changes to this data.
+Please note: Your data will be shared with GBNI and placed on the GBNI My Brigade and you must notify GBNI Headquarters of any changes to this data.

 How long is data stored for?

-District personnel will only keep personal data for as long as necessary to fulfil the purposes on which they collected it (eg. annual registration) and including for the purposes of satisfying any legal, accounting, or reporting requirements.
+District personnel will only keep personal data for as long as necessary to fulfil the purposes for which they collected it (e.g. annual registration) and including for the purposes of satisfying any legal, accounting, or reporting requirements.

 In determining the appropriate retention period for personal data, we require our District personnel to consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which they process your personal data and whether they can achieve those purposes through other means, and the applicable legal requirements.